Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 stylus or finger) to activate the element.

--   **Buttons.** Most input is done through buttons, including advancing from screen to screen (“Next”‖ button), assigning a student ID, starting or stopping the timer, or indicating incorrect items in an assessment grid.
+-   **Buttons.** Most input is done through buttons, including advancing from screen to screen ("Next"‖ button), assigning a student ID, starting or stopping the timer, or indicating incorrect items in an assessment grid.
 To use a button, simply touch the button in the center and release with a short tap or a firm, but short, press.
 On grid item pages, the button will turn green to indicate a wrong answer.
 You can click a second time to unmark the item and it will return to grey.
 You cannot ‘unclick‘ the start and stop buttons.
-    Once you press “Start”‖ or “Stop”‖, clicking it a second time will have no effect if the timer has already started.
-After clicking “Stop”, you can click a grid item to mark it as the last item attempted.
+    Once you press "Start"‖ or "Stop"‖, clicking it a second time will have no effect if the timer has already started.
+After clicking "Stop", you can click a grid item to mark it as the last item attempted.
 It will be shown in red with a bracket.
 Clicking it a second time will have no effect, but you can change your selection of the last letter attempted by clicking a different letter.